DefGuard/docs/features/device-posture-verification.md

 * Linux disk encryption status
 * iOS version
 * Android version
-* Android device integrity status
+* Android security patch level age

 If a posture check fails, the user is shown a list of the unmet requirements: